Paris might not have the all-night party atmosphere of other European cities, but it certainly isn’t short of bars to choose from.

 The Candelaria is one of the city’s “secret” cocktail bars, serving up tequila and mezcal-based drinks behind the back of a taqueria—just squeeze your way through the tiny restaurant and push open the white door on the back wall to get in.
 Another popular address for craft cocktails is the Little Red Door, just around the corner, or if you’re looking for another more secret address, the small and intimate speakeasy La Mina (14 rue Charlot) is hidden in a cave underneath Carbon restaurant—ask the staff to point out the stairs when you arrive (closed until summer 2019 for renovations).

 For dancing, head to Paris’ legendary Les Bains nightclub.
-Once a spa frequented by Marcel Proust (Les Bains means “The Baths” in English), Les Bains is now one of the city’s hottest five-star hotels, with an oh-so-cool underground club which has seen everyone from Mick Jagger to Naomi Campbell and Kate Moss party the night away.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Once a spa frequented by Marcel Proust (Les Bains means “The Baths” in English), Les Bains is now one of the city’s hottest five-star hotels, with an oh-so-cool underground club which has seen everyone from Mick Jagger to Naomi Campbell and Kate Moss party the night away.Want our insider’s guide to eating in Paris?
+Just add your email address in the form below!

 Nicola Leigh Stewart is a travel writer who, after living in London and Madrid, finally settled in Paris.
 Always thinking about her next meal, her favorite thing about France is the food, and she spends most of her weekends in search of the flakiest pain au chocolat in Paris, the best fromagerie, and more importantly, the best cocktail happy hour.